minio/docs/source/reference/minio-mc-admin/mc-admin-user-remove.rst

 .. mc-cmd:: ALIAS
    :required:

-   The :mc:`alias <mc alias>` of a configured MinIO deployment on which the command removes the specified user.
+   The :mc:`alias <mc alias>` of the configured MinIO deployment with the user to remove.

 .. mc-cmd:: USERNAME
    :required:

-   The name of the user to remove.
+   The username of the user to remove.

 Global Flags
 ~~~~~~~~~~~~